Weeknight Meal Ideas: Easy Japanese recipes for a quick, reliable dinner you can make for the family at the end of a

 15 Easy Japanese Recipes for Weeknight Meals

 This easy homemade Teriyaki Salmon is cooked in soy sauce, sake, and mirin.
 If you buy salmon as a whole fish, you can fillet it the Japanese way.
 It helps to cook faster and absorb the flavors quickly.
 Not a seafood fan?
 Try Chicken Teriyaki or Beef Teriyaki.

 Loaded with plenty of vegetables and your choice of protein, this Stir fry Vegetables (Yasai Itame) makes a well-rounded weeknight meal.
-Not only everything comes together in less than 30 minutes, it’s also a great way to use up any leftovers.
+Not only everything comes together in less than 30 minutes, but it’s also a great way to use up any leftovers.